bsl/send-sds/README.md

 Forked from [bsl/send-sds][1].

-libmidisds is a C library and command-line tool (midisds) intended for interfacing your Linux system with devices supporting the MIDI Sample Dump Standard.
+libmidisds will one day be a cross-platform C library for interfacing your Linux system with devices supporting the MIDI Sample Dump Standard.
+Right now it is a just a command-line tool.

 ### Dependencies
 * gcc
 * make
 * libasound
-* libsndfile
+* [libsndfile][2]

 ### Commmand Line Interface
 ##### List MIDI interfaces